BitcoinDeveloperNetwork/tutorials/bitcoin-repl/template.md

 ## Background

 The bitcoin core client currently comes bundles with a `bitcoin-cli` inteface.
 In our Bitcoin wire protocol 101, we demonstrated how you can communicate over the raw TCP bitcoin socket.
 In this tutorial we will be taking this a step further by implementing a command line tool which simplifies this process.
-Something I find very useful us talking to TCP services using either `telnet` or `netcat`.
+Something I find very useful is talking to TCP services using either `telnet` or `netcat`.
 Testing an http server over clear test is a simple process.

 Here is a simple command for connecting to an http server over port 80 and issuing a `HEAD` request.